Swiftiverse/Rafa-SCSChallenge/README.md

-# SwiftUIAppleTutorials
+# SwiftUI-Rafa
-A repository documenting my study of Apple's official tutorials.
+This is a repository for studying SwiftUI.